DSOlab/ggdatetime/README.md

 ### Namespaces

-The whole of the library is wrapped around the `ngpt` namespace
+The whole of the library is wrapped around the `dso` namespace

 ### Linking